Back to main

 The Page Insert button is like "Renumber following pages", but it renumbers based on the previous page, ignoring the current page.
 If you have something that doesn't have a proper page number you can change its name then hit this button.

-Cropping is controlled by the four corner circles in the preview image.
+Cropping is controlled by the eight circles in the preview image.
 Just drag and drop them.
 Once set, you can "Crop following pages" if you want.

 "Not New series" is how you keep the "following pages" buttons from applying to all pages.
 Click the button to set the page as a new series.
 All operations that apply to multiple pages will stop if they encounter a new series.
 E.g., if you have all the left pages, then all the right pages, and need to fix the cropping on the left pages, you can set this on the first right page to keep "Crop following pages" from overwriting the crops you set on the right pages.